– Cambridge Analytica and Trumps Fake News Factory

 –– Very clever to gain access to data about anti-Trump voters.
 Keep your enemies close.
 Says Rikard Lindholm from Semantiko.

-Request access to all the connected Fake News sites used in the 2016 election
+Do you want access to a Google Sheet with all the Fake News sites used in the 2016 election?

 If one were, to sum up, 2016 with a single term, it would doubtlessly be “fake news”.
 A term that was used as soon as a politician felt he was exposed to a negative review.
 Trump has been at the forefront of this.
 During the campaign, and later the presidency, he has repeatedly appointed CNN, Washington Post and others who examined him as “fake media”.